Rushi-Varmora/Rushi-Varmora/README.md

 - 👋 Hi, I’m @Rushi-Varmora
 - 👀 I’m interested in AI/ML and Software development,
-- 🌱 I’m currently exploring the field of AI/ML , Data Science and big data ,
+- 🌱 I’m currently exploring the field of AI/ML , Data Science and Big Data ,
 - 💞️ I’m looking to collaborate on Web development projects also intrested in learning cloud and blockchain apps.
 - 📫 How to reach me - My email - rushi.varmora@gmail.com  LinkedIn - https://www.linkedin.com/in/rushi-varmora-936ab7125/